COVID-19 Policy and Protocol for Fall Camp

-More background on the Spring Camp COVID-19 policy:
+More background on the Fall Camp COVID-19 policy:

 The CFNC organizers recognize that there are various different understandings of COVID, vaccines, and other prevention protocols and policies, and that sometimes it can feel like people are in completely different realities from each other.
 Our decisions around event health and safety protocols are based on our personal boundaries and how we see our responsibilities as people and as leaders.
 We offer caring and respect to those whose perspectives are different.